emperorofmars/stf-unity/readme.md

 ## Materials
 As part of creating this format, i created the beginning of a universal material format, preliminarily called: MTF - Material Transfer Format.
-Its not fleshed out at all and exists in an incredibly basic form, but this is the idea:
+It's not fleshed out at all and exists in an incredibly basic form, but this is the idea:

 The material consists of a dictionary of properties.
-A set of universall properties will be defined and must be used in its specified manner.
-These include albedo, roughness, specular, glossyness, ...
+A set of universal properties will be defined and must be used in its specified manner.
+These include albedo, roughness, specular, glossiness, ...
 The name is used as the key for the dictionary.

 Each property has a list of objects, in order of priority.
 Each object has a type property, and can be an scalar, integer, string, texture reference (by UUID), texture channel reference, ..., and anything that the importer/exporter has support for.
 It is a list to account for the case in which not every implementation can understand every type of property.
 The first object which is understood by the implementation/target-material will be used.

-Example: The first and post prioritized object could be a methematical definition, which is only understood by a few specific applications.
+Example: The first and post prioritized object could be a mathematical definition, which is only understood by a few specific applications.
 To make it work elsewhere, the second object could be a texture, rendered from the mathematical definition.

 Properties not defined in the MTF format, can be freely used.
 Properties can indicate to which target application/shader they belong and so can the entire material.
-The material can also have a set of hint properties (just a list of string key-value pairs), indicating wether it should be rendered in a cartoony or realistic style for example.
+The material can also have a set of hint properties (just a list of string key-value pairs), indicating whether it should be rendered in a cartoony or realistic style for example.

-Converters for specific shaders can be implemented, otherwise properties can be converted based on Unitys system.
+Converters for specific shaders can be implemented, otherwise properties can be converted based on Unity's system.
 The "target_shader" property indicates which converter is to be used.
 If a converter or target shader is not present, a default will be chosen, or the user can specify an alternative shader.
 This way, even if a perfect conversion is not possible, the hope is that at least the best possible conversion can happen.
 This will also ease the switching of shaders.